Lbalkenhol/candl/candl_cosmosis/README.txt

 Authors
 ---------------------------

-This wrapper was written by Y. Omori and L. Balkenhol, with help from J. Zuntz.
+This wrapper was written by L. Balkenhol and Y. Omori, with help from J. Zuntz.
 If you have any questions or experience issues, please feel free to contact L. Balkenhol (lennart.balkenhol_at_iap.fr).